henrybeaty4/Job-Portal/README.md

 - Accept and Reject Different Application
 - Status Updated for applied Job based on Job poster action
 - JWT validation on each Authorized Request

-#### ( Below Feature works only in Local Environment as Vercel Don't allow write operation in free plan so CV are unable to saved in production while you can use firebase , or aws s3 bucket to store , but works fine in local App )
-- View or download Applicant CV's

 ## Tech